 And I was chuckling, gently, at what I wrote about process.
 Over the years, I got so little solitude while writing that I simply learned to write while people were screaming at me.
 My kids know they can break down the walls of the well at any time.
 I can’t concentrate, anyhow, knowing that there’s an immediate need, no matter how small.

-AF: You have a novel coming out with Greywolf Press in.
-Could you tell us more about the genesis and subject matter of this novel?
+AF: Could you tell us more about the genesis and subject matter of your forthcoming novel from Greywolf Press?

 JT: My new novel, Mother Country, tells a story from two different, serial points of view: that of an American woman struggling with infertility who finds a child on a business trip to Morocco and brings her home, and that of the escaped Mauritanian slave who is the child’s biological mother.
 As with all my work, I found that I didn’t understand why I wrote it until I’d finished the first draft, but it is very deeply about the process by which we actually become parents.
 It doesn’t happen at that moment of birth–all cultures put so much stress on that moment, when it turns out to be meaningless.
 The first time I gave birth, I was a natural birth devotee, having visited The Farm and chatted with Ina May Gaskin’s daughter-in-law.
 Both births were c-sections, and I felt like a failure for years afterward.
 It took a lot of mama bear moments for me to realize just how insignificant the moment of delivery is when compared to all the mothering (and advocacy for your children) you’ll do thereafter.
 But I can’t say I was completely “here” when I wrote the first draft–that part of my psyche wanted to spool this out to its nth degree, to figure out just how hard it would be to feel like someone’s real mother if your becoming a mother happened in the most terrible way possible.